andrey-levichev/ev-text-editor/README.md

 eve stands for "excellent visual editor", "extremely versatile editor" or "eradicate vi and emacs" whichever you prefer :-)

-Supported features:
+Supported features (run eve without parameters to see keyboard shortcuts):
 * open/save documents
+* multiple open documents
 * basic text editing operations
+* find/replace
+* copy/delete/paste text blocks or lines
 * indent/unindent line, autoindent
-* copy/delete/paste text blocks or lines
-* multiple open documents
-* basic find/replace
+* toggle comment
 * go to line
 * ability to execute make and use eve as a simple IDE
 * basic Unicode support (can read/write UTF-8 and UTF-16, aware of multibyte characters)
+* autocomplete based on words in open documents

 Known issues: